 I have been in enterprise software sales for a number of years where I was very fortunate to work remotely.
 As long as I could work North American hours and be able to travel to US or Canadian cities on relatively short notice it didn't matter where I was.
 For a few years I became very comfortable living and working on the road in North America.
 My girlfriend also works remotely so we would regularly spend long weekends or full weeks in different US & Canadian cities.
 We enjoyed about 1.5 years of domestic (Canada & US) travel being on the road 2-3 weeks a month.
 At the end of 2018 we decided to quit our jobs and take a year off to travel full time.

 My top trip of 2019 was our 7 month Southeast Asia adventure.
-January 2019 we flew from Atlanta to Seoul to start our ten months of full time travel.
+January 2019 we kicked off ten months of full time travel with a first class flight from Atlanta to Seoul paid for entirely with credit card reward points.
 After a week in Seoul we landed in Bangkok where we began 7 months exploring South East Asia.
 From 3 days in Brunei to over 2 months in Thailand we experienced nearly every South East Asian nation.